miscord-dev/.github/CONTRIBUTING.md

 # How to contribute

-I'm really glad you're reading this, because we need volunteer developers to help this project come to fruition.
+I'm really glad you're reading this because we need volunteer developers to help this project come to fruition.

-Before starting contributions, please read our [Code of Conduct](./CODE_OF_CONDUCT.md).
+Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.

 Thanks,
 Miscord Developers.